-I’m a firm believe that no one is more qualified to give you a guide to their country than the people who live there.
+I’m a firm believer that no one is more qualified to give you a guide to their country than the people who live there.
 And I don’t mean the local tour guides or concierges in posh hotels, just the normal people who live in that destination.
 These are the people who can really tell you the best places to eat and the bars with the best sunset views.
 They know the quietest beaches, the places the locals buy their groceries and all the hidden gems you’d only know about if you lived there.

 Tour guides are awesome but they get so used to recommending the ‘top attractions’ that they forget we don’t always want top attractions – I actually usually want the opposite.
 I want the bars and restaurants and beaches no one has even heard of and the places that don’t make it into guidebooks.